Privacy notice (GDPR)

 d) You can configure your browser settings as you desire, for example, to have your browser accept third-party cookies or reject all cookies.
 Do be aware that you may not be able to use all functions of this website.

-f) The Flash cookies used are not captured by your browser but rather your Flash plug-in.
+e) The Flash cookies used are not captured by your browser but rather your Flash plug-in.
 Moreover, we partly use HTML5 storage objects that are stored on your device.
 These objects store the required data regardless of the browser you use and do not have an expiry date.
 If you would not like Flash cookies to be used, you must install a corresponding add-on, e.g. ‘Better Privacy’ for Mozilla Firefox (https://addons.mozilla.org/de/firefox/addon/betterprivacy/) or the Adobe Flash Killer Cookie for Google Chrome.
 You can prevent HTML5 storage objects from being used by changing your browser to private mode.
 We also recommend that you regularly erase your cookies and browser history manually.

 (4) Server log files

 The provider of this website automatically gathers and saves information in server log files that your browser automatically transfers to us.
-This includes:

 • browser type/version